LeviBickel/FileSync/README.md

 Everytime the comparision and transfer runs there will be an event log message recorded whether the run was successful or not.

+## Notes:

+It is common for Windows to recognize the application as not responding for really large directories or during slow connections to a network drive.
+This is an expected behavior.